 - “East Texas Unionism: Warren J. Collins, Big Thicket Jayhawker,” in Lone Star Unionism and Dissent: The Other Civil War Texas, edited by Jesus F. de la Tejas.
-2016.
+University of Oklahoma Press, 2016.

 - “The Seduction and Suicide of Mariah Murray: A Civil War Era Tragedy,” Ohio Valley History, Sesquicentennial issue on Women and the Civil War, 2015.

 - “Class and Culture in the White South,” in The American South: a Reader and Guide, edited by Daniel Letwin.
 Edinburgh University Press, 2011.

 - “Negotiating Boundaries of Race and Gender in Jim Crow Mississippi: The Women of the Knight Family,” in Crossroads of Circumstances: Women, Race, and Culture in Mississippi, 1690-2001, edited by Elizabeth A. Payne, Martha Swain, and Marjorie J. Spruill.
 University of Georgia Press, 2010.